onenorth/Standards-Practices/version-control/README.md

 #### After a project has been properly initiated, follow this procedure
 * When starting on a new ticket or feature, create a new branch
     * Branch names should follow a common pattern, that pattern should be: {type}-{name}
       * A list of types
           * jira-{short-code}-{number} - for commits that directly solve a specific jira task
               * Short codes are three character codes that are defined per-project
-          * feature-{descriptor} - for committs that directly address a stated descriptor
+          * feature-{descriptor} - for commits that directly address a stated descriptor
           * environment-qa - for commits that are meant to be built and deployed onto to the QA environment
           * environment-staged -  for commits that are meant to be built and deployed onto to the Staged environment
           * master - for commits that are meant to be built and deployed into live/production